kubaPod/Meh/README.md

 Basic rules:

 - core symbols start with `M`: `MThrow`, `MFailureQ` etc. Sub-utilities do not e.g.: `StructValidate`.
-- `MGenerate`, `MGenerateAll`, `MThrow`, `MThrowAll` have the same syntax with respect to Message/Failure related cases. .
+- `MGenerate`, `MGenerateAll`, `MThrow`, `MThrowAll` have the same syntax with respect to Message/Failure related cases.
-  - `-All` means that a `Message` will be issued to so only valid message input can be used while simple `MThrow` can accept whatever input you give it.
+  - `-All` means that a `Message` will be issued too.
+That also implies only a valid message input can be used while simple `MThrow` can accept whatever input you give it.
-  - `Generate` just creates e.g. a `Failure` while `MThrow` throws is to nearest enclosing `MCatch`.
+  - `Generate` just creates e.g. a `Failure` while `MThrow` throws is to a nearest enclosing `MCatch`.

 `MThrow` can take `Message` syntax with optional first element which will be a Failure's tag.